PhoenixTales/wiki.gothicarchive.org/misc/missions.md

 - the final part of exam for joining _The Sect's Novices_, ordered by _Baal Namib_
 - unclear what was it supposed to be about

+## Strings for Baal Moc's lute
+- mission briefly mentioned in design doc `Story 3.3 draft`
+- _Baal Moc_ plays lute for _Y'Berion_
+- he needs new strings for it